sunloverz/flight-optimizer-project/readme.md

 ## Installation
-In order to run this script it needs to install `ruby-2.5.1`
+In order to run this script it needs to be installed `ruby-2.5.1`

 And we need to make the file executable:
  ```bash